 Modern societies across Europe and much of the northern hemisphere have become more religiously and culturally diverse.
 Democracy, equality, human rights and personal autonomy are central to people’s thinking.
 The aims and content of school-based Religious Education, often simply termed RE, have changed over recent times to respond to that situation, including RE in faith schools.
 Without further, ongoing change RE will follow Latin and Greek out of the school curriculum into oblivion.
 The strategy outlined here to prevent that happening is built upon two convictions.

 Firstly, home and parish are the best places for denominational religious education and faith formation; the parish primarily, but not exclusively, for religious, including sacramental, education and the home, primarily but not exclusively, for faith, spiritual and moral formation.
+God gifts to every child His divine presence, faith and invitation to a lifelong relationship with Him of unconditional love, the home does the planting and weeding, Catholic schools and parents do the watering.

 Secondly, schools with multi-faith (and no-faith) enrolments should teach only multi-faith RE (sometimes called Religious Studies), including belief systems such as Humanism, to all their pupils OR remove RE/RS from their curricula altogether, as in America.